 For all ages, the frequency and length of treatment depends on the type and severity of presenting problems.
-We work with children, adolescents, and adults.
+Our psychotherapists use talk therapy to work with children, adolescents, and adults across the Annapolis, Severna Park & Linthicum, MD area.
 We are open and affirming to individuals of all race, ethnicity, sexual orientation, and gender identity.
-Descriptions follow:

 Through therapy, children are taught various coping mechanisms in a way that they can understand and remember.
 Therapy will often include play, either as a reward or as the integral part of therapy.
 Kids communicate through play and can work through many emotions and struggles with an open and safe environment to play.

 Parents are a necessary part of treatment.
 It is very important that you provide your clinician with updates on how your child is doing — good and bad.
 It is also necessary for parents to participate in sessions to learn new skills to help your child manage their presenting problem and/or to develop plans to be implemented in the home setting.
 The first session includes just the parent(s), and your clinician will likely schedule monthly sessions to discuss treatment planning, your child’s progress, and your concerns.
 You are always able to join the session with or without your child – at the end or beginning of session – to briefly discuss any recent problems or updates.
 We often encourage parents to leave a voicemail before session if there is something important for your clinician to know, so that she can have the whole session with your child.